Soracom Junction

 -

 From the AWS Services menu, open the Lambda dashboard.
-Click the Create a Lambda function button.
+Click the Create function button.

 -